 So grab your togs, towel, and sunscreen and have a blast!
 Don't forget to bring your own food, umbrella and blanket and enjoy a day at Aotea Lagoon's splash pad.

 We've built new paths, installed picnic tables, sown new grass, and tidied the area to add to the experience.
-Large trees to provide shade will be planted during autumn.
+Large trees to provide shade have also been planted

 Interested to know more about our new Splash Pad?
 See below for more details.